Articles » Latest Articles

 Money laundering is a complex financial crime which we’ve written about in depth before.
 It basically involves obscuring the ownership of assets and the true origin of funds in order to conceal the fact that the money has been earned from crime.

-Assets earned via criminal activity and used in the process of money laundering are often registered under a different legal owner (for example a shell corporation) to obscure their links to the ultimate beneficial owner, or hide the ultimate beneficial owner’s involvement in this process.
+Assets earned via criminal activity and used in the process of money laundering are often registered under a different legal owner (for example a shell corporation) to obscure their links to the ultimate beneficial owner or hide the ultimate beneficial owner’s involvement in this process.
 Money laundering can also be used for terrorist financing.

-Money laundering is a financial crime and there are legal penalties both for those who commit it and those who enable it by not adhering to anti-money laundering regulations in their companies.
+Money laundering is a financial crime and there are sever legal penalties both for those who commit it and those who enable it by not adhering to anti-money laundering regulations in their companies.

 Why Do I Need to Know This?